nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ![Security Server with remote database](img/ig-ss_external_db.svg)

 ## 9.4 High Availability Setup
 In production systems, it's rarely acceptable to have a single point of failure.
 Security Server supports provider side high-availability setup via the so-called internal load balancing mechanism.
-The setup works so that the same combination of <member>/<member class>/<member code>/<subsystem>/<service code> is configured on multiple Security Servers and X-Road will then route the request to the server that responds the fastest.
+The setup works so that the same combination of &lt;member&gt;/&lt;member class&gt;/&lt;member code&gt;/&lt;subsystem&gt;/&lt;service code&gt; is configured on multiple Security Servers and X-Road will then route the request to the server that responds the fastest.
 Note that this deployment option does not provide performance benefits, just redundancy.

 ![Security Server high availability](img/ss_high_availability.svg)